A Christian’s Duty to Law Enforcement Scott Pauley

 campbell-jensen-b6hJHLGpPiI-unsplash

 We have had many dear friends though the years who serve in law enforcement.
-I was reminded again this week that those who protect and serve are special people.
-They have families.
-They hurt.
+I recently remembered again that those who protect and serve are special people..
+They have families, and they hurt.
 They live under stress and strain that few people ever know.
-They are not perfect, but they deserve our respect and desire our prayers.
+Though they are not perfect, they deserve our respect and desire our prayers.

-My son and I were walking through downtown Dallas.
+My son and I were walking through downtown Dallas in 2016.
 Just days before, a madman had opened fire on a large crowd, targeting Dallas police officers.
-Five were slain.
+Five perished.

 Across the street from Dealey Plaza, where President John F. Kennedy was assassinated, I approached two Dallas police officers.
-They were guarding yet another street that was shut down after the tragedy.
+They guarded another street shut down after the tragedy.
 My words were simple, “Thank you for your service.
 We are praying for you.”

 The sense on the street was something like New York City when we were there days after 9/11.
 Senseless deaths.
 Shocked people.
 Hurting hearts.